 The heavy clay land near Broomfleet Grew either grass for the cattle or cereals.

-During the late 1970’s and early 1980’s MPF had contracts for growing brussel sprouts and later were one of the first farmers in the country to grow Calabrese (broccoli) for the frozen food market.
+During the late 1970’s and early 1980’s MPF had contracts for growing brussels sprouts and later were one of the first farmers in the country to grow Calabrese (broccoli) for the frozen food market.

 Henry stumbled across the idea of a vineyard whilst away visiting family in South Africa.
 He did some research on his return home and was delighted to find Stewart Smith, a vine expert located a few miles down the road in Malton.
 Stewart visited Henry’s proposed site and gave the thumbs up to his project.
 Soil samples where taken and a range of vine varieties were matched to the site.
 These included some familiar varieties such as chardonnay and Pinto Noir along with some more typically ‘English’ vartieties such as Rondo, Madeline Angevine and Solaris.